oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 - [Principle 6.
 Cybersecurity](#principle-6-cybersecurity)

 ## Summary
+The Sovereign Controls addons consists of two documents:
+- This document, covering the Sovereign principles that can be used to meet local regulatory requirements.
+- The [implementation guide](./implementation.md) covering the steps to extend the existing LZ with the Sovereign Controls addon.
 In the following sections in order to simplify the example of Sovereign LZ we take an example of a German customer who wants to implement Sovereign controls, however these principles can be used by any customer to meet local regulations.

 ## Principle 1.
 Location